Editorial Standards

 Common Errors and Easy Wins

-• Mailing to the wrong address or combining payments.
-The form lists Kansas City, MO 64999, and you must send a separate payment labeled “Form 8404, Interest Due.”
+- Mailing to the wrong address or combining payments.
+Pull the current address from irs.gov/wheretofile under digit 8, and you must send a separate payment labeled “Form 8404, Interest Due.”

 Recordkeeping and amendment hygiene

-• Keep the signed Form 8404, the check image, and all computations that bridge lines 1 through 7.
+- Keep the signed Form 8404, the check image, and all computations that bridge lines 1 through 7.
 If you used estimates, set an amendment tickler.
-The instructions tell you when an amended Form 8404 is required.
+The instructions tell you when an amended Form 8404 is required (only when line 7, the DISC‑related deferred tax liability, actually changes – audit adjustments, an amended return that moves line 7, or revised estimates that affect line 7 – changes that do not move line 7 do not trigger an amendment).

 Who Files, With Source Backing